aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlam-to-wordml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLAM to WORDML</h2>

-For a Python developer, who is trying to add a XLAM to WORDML conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLAM and WORDML files.
+XLAM is an Excel Add-in file format which is used to store macros and other customizations.
+It is a binary file format which is not supported by Microsoft Word.
+Therefore, for a Python developer, who is trying to add a XLAM to WORDML conversion feature within application, it is necessary to convert the XLAM file to WORDML format.

+<h2>How Aspose.Total helps for xlam to wordml conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLAM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLAM and WORDML files.
+It helps to automate the conversion process which is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLAM file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to manipulate Excel files.
+It supports a variety of features like creating, manipulating, and converting Excel files.
+It also supports a variety of file formats like XLS, XLSX, XLSM, XLAM, CSV, HTML, ODS, and PDF.

+The Aspose.Words for Python via .NET API provides a wide range of features to manipulate Word documents.
+It supports a variety of features like creating, manipulating, and converting Word documents.
+It also supports a variety of file formats like DOC, DOCX, DOT, DOTX, RTF, HTML, ODT, and PDF.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of XLAM to WORDML.
+It provides a simple and efficient way to convert XLAM to WORDML without any manual intervention.
+It also provides a wide range of features to manipulate Excel and Word documents.

 {{% /blocks/products/pf/feature-page-summary %}}